OncoRNALab/tailgenes/README.md

 The `data_analysis` folder contains scripts to run differential abundance and tail gene analyses.
 The scripts can be run in R (≥4.2.1) and RStudio, on any operating system and - depending on the input data - require several minutes to a few hours.

+### Running the .Rmd files in RStudio (recommended)
+1. Open the .Rmd file in RStudio
+2. Click Knit (or run all code chunks manually)

+RStudio includes its own Pandoc, so no extra installation is required.

+### Repository Structure and Contents
 ```
 tailgenes/
 │